vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 303 commits since the previous release, including 120 fixes.
+More than 306 commits since the previous release, including 120 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Sep 17 02:35:19 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Thu Sep 18 02:34:48 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER